RICHARD A. MARTINELLI, MIDN, USN

 From the 1950 Lucky Bag:

-Richard was lost in an accident aboard USS Missouri, in or near Guantanamo Bay, Cuba.
+Richard was lost in an accident aboard USS Missouri (BB 63) while operating near Guantanamo Bay, Cuba.
 He was "pinned under a range finder during battle practice."